Home / Legal Areas / Civil Litigation / Boundary Disputes

 What is a Boundary Dispute?

 You may have approached your neighbour to explain the boundary between your properties, or they have approached you.
-Boundary Disputes are a frequent cause for concern between homeowners and neighbours.
-Whether it be a dispute which occurs over the construction of a new fence, garden wall or garage, our properties lawyers in Brighton and Hove have extensive experience in both this complex area of law.
+Boundary disputes are a frequent cause for concern between homeowners and neighbours.
+Whether it be a dispute which occurs over the construction of a new fence, garden wall or garage, our partner properties lawyers in Brighton and Hove have extensive experience in both this complex area of law.

 LGBT Lawyers can connect you to a dispute resolution lawyer, ensuring you get a premium service which resolves your boundary dispute quickly and effectively.

 1. A boundary dispute is defined as the disagreement between two parties have differing opinions to where their properties boundaries end.

 2. A boundary dispute arises when one of the parties involved in the dispute attempt to make changes (such as building a new fence) on a piece of land which they suspect is theirs but is actually owned by the other party in the dispute.

 What are the most common types of boundary disputes?

 There are various types of boundary disputes, the most common causes include:

 1. The positioning of a garden fence or wall which is used to separate the boundary between two properties is adjusted or requires a re-build.

 2. The positioning of guttering drains and pipes.